Optimality in self-organized molecular sorting

 \paragraph{Introduction} To counter the homogenizing effect of diffusion, eukaryotic cells developed an elaborate system to sort and distill specific proteins into submicrometric lipid vesicles, that are then transported towards appropriate intracellular destinations by active mechanisms involving molecular motors~\cite{MN08,SCC+12}.
 Molecule sorting takes place on the plasma membrane, on inner membrane bodies (endosomes) and in the Golgi membrane network.
-Common biochemical principles underlie molecular sorting in these different locations~{\cite{Tra05}}.
-But what are the physical bases of sorting?
-Self-aggregation processes driven by reinforcing feedback loops lead to the formation of submicrometric domains enriched in specific lipids and proteins, and are ubiquitous on cell membranes~{\cite[see][and references therein]{ZCT+15}}.
-Moreover, the formation of molecular aggregates has been observed to precede and induce vesicle nucleation~\cite{LAD+10,PTC+05}, and evidences suggest that protein crowding can initiate membrane bending and vesicle nucleation~\cite{SJB08,BHH+15,SSR+12,KR18,Gov18} by making these processes energetically favorable~\cite{Lei86,LA87,BPF11,BBN12,RRT15,RRT15,FS08a}.
-These observations suggest that sorting may be a universal process emerging from the coupling of two main components: a)~self-aggregation of localized protein microdomains, and b)~vesicle nucleation.
+Common biochemical principles {involving the action of specialized proteins that promote membrane bending and fission {\cite{KCL+14,HBC+10,HK18,MCS+18,BJB+18}}} underlie molecular sorting in these different locations~{\cite{Tra05,MN08,SCC+12}}. {But can molecular sorting be understood as a sistemic process, beyond the molecular detail?} Self-aggregation processes driven by reinforcing feedback loops lead to the formation of submicrometric domains enriched in specific lipids and proteins, and are ubiquitous on cell membranes~\cite[see Refs.][and references therein]{ZCT+15,HBF18,BBH18,LPR20}.
+Moreover, the formation of {such} molecular aggregates{, which can be likened to a phase separation process, that, along with sorted cargo, may involve several adaptor, membrane-bending and fission-inducing proteins,} has been observed to precede and induce vesicle nucleation~{\cite{LAD+10,PTC+05}}, and evidences suggest that protein crowding {by itself} can {drive} membrane bending and vesicle nucleation~{\cite{SJB08,BHH+15,SSR+12,KR18,Gov18,CAB16}} by making these processes energetically favorable~{\cite{Lei86,LA87,BPF11,BBN12,RRT15,RRT15,FS08a}}. {Altogether,} these observations suggest that sorting may be a universal process emerging from the coupling of two main components: a) the self-aggregation of localized protein microdomains, and b) vesicle nucleation.
 In this scheme, molecules that diffuse on a membrane can aggregate into localized enriched domains that grow due to molecule absorption.
 When a domain reaches a sufficiently large size, its biochemical constituents locally induce higher membrane curvature and the consequent nucleation and detachment of a small vesicle.
 The newly generated vesicle is constitutively enriched in the biochemical factors of the engulfed domain, resulting in a spontaneous distillation process.
 Here, we formulate a phenomenological theory of molecular sorting based on these principles and compare its predictions with numerical simulations of a lattice-gas model and quantitative measures of the kinetics of endocytic sorting in living cells.
 Our analysis suggests that higher sorting efficiency is realized when the number of sorting domains is minimized, a situation taking place for intermediate levels of the self-aggregation strength.
 Our quantitative measures suggest that such optimal conditions may be realized in living cells.